-1. Our approach to online safety includes the following: our bespoke PHSE curriculum, our computing curriculum, weekly planned collective worships, weekly updates in our school newsletter, proactive responses to any local issues such as WhatsApp use and constant monitoring of our systems and processes.
+Our approach to online safety includes our PHSE and computing curriculum, weekly collective worships using Picture News, updates in our school newsletter on a fortnightly basis, proactive responses to any local issues arising such as age-appropriate gaming and the constant monitoring of our systems and processes.

-2. We use the SENSO system to actively scan any devices connected to our network.
+We use the SENSO system to actively scan any devices connected to our network.
 SENSO has high level restrictions and takes screen shots with email alerts to ensure rapid action can be taken if any breeches are discovered.
 WATCHGUARD is our WIFI filtering system applied at source.

-3. Protecting and educating the whole school or college community in their use of technology, and establishing mechanisms to identify, intervene in, and escalate incidents appropriately, involves a multi-faceted approach.
-Our plan includes: Acceptable Use Policies (AUP), Data Protection Policies, Cyberbullying Policies Education and Training, Technical Measures, Incident Response and Reporting Mechanisms, Counselling and Support and Community Engagement.
+Protecting and educating the whole school or college community in their use of technology, and establishing mechanisms to identify, intervene in, and escalate incidents appropriately, involves a multi-faceted approach.
+Our plan includes our Acceptable Use Policies (AUP), Data Protection Policies, Cyberbullying Policies, Education and Training, Technical Measures, Incident Response and Reporting Mechanisms, Counselling and Support and Community Engagement.

-4. Ensuring that online safety remains a continuous and interrelated theme in the development and implementation of policies and procedures involves integrating it into all'aspects of school operations and creating a culture of awareness and responsibility.
-Our structured approach includes: integration into our Curriculum, comprehensive policy framework, ongoing CPD, whole community involvement, clear reporting and response mechanisms, embedding online safety in every lesson and monitoring and assessment.
+Ensuring that online safety remains a continuous and interrelated theme in the development and implementation of policies and procedures involves integrating it into all aspects of school operations and creating a culture of awareness and responsibility.

-5. Our curriculum planning explicitly teaches online safety through the whole curriculum, not just individual subjects, We invite outside speakers into school, such as the local police, Google Internet Legends and the Stay Safe Initiative to increase the schema of knowledge the children can call on when considering how to stay safe online.
+Our curriculum planning explicitly teaches online safety through the computing curriculum but is also included in individual subjects as appropriate.
+We invite outside speakers into school, such as the local police, Google Internet Legends and the Stay Safe Initiative to increase the schema of knowledge the children can call on when considering how to stay safe online.